How Many Miles Should I Run A Week? 8 Deciding Factors

 #1: Your Experience Level

-Runners who have been consistently training for months and years can typically handle a higher running volume than beginners.
+Runners consistently training for months and years can typically handle running higher mileage than beginners running a 5K for the first time.

-When you are new to the sport, your bones, muscles, joints, connective tissues, and cardiovascular system need time to adapt to the impact, forces, and metabolic demands of running.
+When you are new to the sport, your bones, muscles, joints, connective tissues, and cardiovascular system need time to make adaptations to the impact, forces, and metabolic demands of running.

 #2: Your Current Fitness Level